-Muskegon County Airport Area (Muskegon, Muskegon County)
+Muskegon County Airport Area (Norton Shores, Muskegon County)

 Muskegon County Airport is located at 99 Sinclair Drive.
 Based on Federal Aviation guidelines, the airport was required to conduct regular firefighting training using firefighting foam, also known as Aqueous Film Forming Foam (AFFF).
 Given this historical information and the presence of residential drinking water wells, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) requested that Muskegon County sample residential wells in the vicinity of former firefighting training areas.
 Residential well sampling began in August 2018.
 Per- and polyfluoroalkyl substances (PFAS) were detected at concentrations exceeding the Lifetime Health Advisory in several of the homes in the initial residential well sample area.
 The sample area has been expanded several times in order to identify the limits of PFAS impact.